Projects

 European Social Policy

-The EU can take initiatives to coordinate the social policies of the Member States (Article 5 TFEU) and thus support their sociopolitical cooperation and set minimum standards throughout Europe.
-Articles 151 to 161 of the Treaty on the Functioning of the European Union (TFEU) provide the legal basis for social policy.
-Common goals of the EU and its Member States are, for instance, the improvement of living and working conditions and combating exclusion.This focus issue introduces European Social Policy and provides an overview of its legal framework and related instruments as well as a selection of current sociopolitical initiatives and measures.
+The EU can take initiatives to coordinate the social policies of the Member States (Article 5 TFEU) and thus support their sociopolitical cooperation and set minimum standards throughout Europe.Articles 151 to 161 of the Treaty on the Functioning of the European Union (TFEU) provide the legal basis for social policy.
+Common goals of the EU and its Member States include, for instance, improving the living and working conditions and combatting social exclusion.

 The special edition of the EU-Monitoring and the infographic on Europe after the elections compiles current socio-political information on the results of the 2024 European elections and the resulting events.
-In addition to election results, their classification and institutional processes, it also presents the demands of individual civil society organisations.Please note that the special edition of the EU-Monitoring is only published in German.
+In addition to election results, their classification and institutional processes, it also presents the demands of individual civil society organisations.

 The focus issue of the EU-Monitoring provides detailed background information on the 2024 European elections.
 It also looks at the role of the Parliament in gender equality.
 It presents selected election plans of the European parties and the election demands of various European civil society organisations.

-The special edition of the EU-Monitoring for the European Elections compiles current, socio-political information concerning the upcoming elections.
+The special edition of the EU-Monitoring for the European Elections compiles current socio-political information concerning the upcoming elections.
 Besides events, manifestos from civil society organisations and current projections, the monitoring provides information about new directives and projects from EU institutions.